What to eat in Alentejo? 18 typical dishes in Alentejo

 Octopus

-Apart from fish, Costa Vicentina is also one of the best places to eat octopus in Portugal.
-This coastal area has a strong tradition of catching/fishing for octopuses.
-In the past, harvesting was done in holes or “fishmongers” placed in small ports.
-In recent years, there have been government restrictions on Polvo fishing in Alentejo.
+Apart from fish, Costa Vicentina is also one of Portugal’s best places to eat octopus.
+This coastal area has a strong tradition of catching and fishing for octopuses.
+Historically, harvesting was done in holes or “fishmongers” placed in small ports.
+Recently, there have been government restrictions on Polvo fishing in Alentejo.

 octopus dishes to eat in Alentejo